Best Sander for Deck Refinishing

 Compared to other concerns, noise is a minor consideration.
 But it’s still something you should think about when you’re choosing your sander.

 If you have a large deck, you might be sanding from morning through the evening.
 Working all day with an obnoxiously loud sander can damage your hearing and do you really want to hear your neighbors complain?
 I didn’t think so.
-Try to find a quite sander that’s powerful.
+Try to find a quiet sander that’s powerful.

 How to Sand a Deck